DreamVoiceConversion/DreamVoiceConversion.github.io/dataset.md

 - **Annotator Profile**:
   - Total Annotators: 8 (4 females and 4 males)
   - Expertise: Speech pathology, accent coaching, singing coaching, transcription, and translation
-- **Keyword Analysis**:
-  - Agreement scores used to prioritize keywords
-  - Rigorous reassessment for moderately agreed keywords
-- **Data Enhancement**:
-  - Use of OpenAI's GPT4 for natural language descriptors
-  - Generation of descriptors based on keyword combinations

 You can find our sample survey page used for data collection here - [DreamVoiceDB Survey Link](https://sm7orzxyhu.cognition.run/)